burlachenkok/exploring-python3/python3-note.md

 print(b)          # prints "{1, 2, 3, 4, 5, 6, 7, 8, 9}"
 ```

-For dictionaries, we use the double-asterisks `**` to unpack key values or the `zip` function to construct a dictionary from two separate lists with keys and values:
+For dictionaries, we use the double-asterisks `**` to unpack key-value pairs.

 ```python
 d1 = {'c': 3, 'b': 2, 'a': 1}